 - your baby may develop cracked skin at the corners of the mouth

-- you might be able to see whitish patches on your baby’s tongue or the inside of his cheeks that cannot be wiped away
+- you might be able to see whitish patches on your baby’s tongue or the inside of his cheeks that you’re not able to wipe away

 - many babies don’t feel anything at all but some may have difficulty sucking because their mouths are sore.